alexxony/U-Net-and-various-loss-function/README.md

 gives more GPU capacity which allows operating code faster.
 It is better to upgrade Colab also.
 Also, all packages are already installed in Colab.
 No package installation is required.

+And there are empty files in each log and checkpoint folders. it is not used so delete them.